aaronkurz/hitl-ab-bpm/README.md

 report this via Github issues.

 We are happy to receive contributions in the form of **pull requests** via Github.
-Feel free to fork the repository, implement your changes and create a merge request to the `master` branch.
+Feel free to fork the repository, implement your changes and create a merge request to the `main` branch.

 ### Git Commit Messages